peter88213/nvhelp-en/source/desktop.rst

 Select the element to delete and hit the ``Del`` key.

 -  Parts and chapters are deleted.
--  Sections are marked “unused” and moved to the “Trash” chapter.
+-  Sections are marked "unused" and moved to the "Trash" chapter.
 -  Deleting a part has no effect on its subordinate chapters.
--  Deleting a chapter moves its sections to the “Trash” chapter.
+-  Deleting a chapter moves its sections to the "Trash" chapter.
--  The “Trash” chapter is created automatically, if needed.
+-  The "Trash" chapter is created automatically, if needed.
--  When deleting the “Trash” chapter, all its sections are deleted.
+-  When deleting the "Trash" chapter, all its sections are deleted.

 Text viewer